otrabalhador/web-crawler/README.md

 - [x] Create a repo with README on github
 - [x] Plan initial structure of application
 - [x] Add CI for build, unit test, linter
-- [ ] Create orchestrator using interfaces of WebClient, Repository and Extractor
+- [ ] Create crawler using interfaces of WebClient, Repository and Extractor
 - [ ] Add logging
 - [ ] Fix circular dependency problem
-- [ ] Create CLI using dummy dependencies of orchestrator
+- [ ] Create CLI using dummy dependencies of crawler
 - [ ] Implement WebClient
 - [ ] Implement Repository
 - [ ] Implement Extractor